-Neighborhoods were treated independently of one another as dictated by the market.
+Neighborhoods were treated independent of one another as dictated by the market.
 Individual values were applied based on various characteristics deemed appropriate within each market on a dollar value per square foot of improved net rentable area.
-Given the relatively low sales count, the sales comparison's applicability was considered limited for broad valuation purposes.
+Given the relatively low sales count, applicability of the Sales Comparison was considered limited for broad valuation purposes.